 As a result of these fund-raising efforts, an initial endowment quickly grew to over $600,000.
 This is a tribute to the generosity of these individuals and firms, but is also a testament to the importance that the profession places on communication skills in the current and future job environment.

 In Fall of 2007, the Department’s Professional Communication Program was redesigned with outstanding input from the Department’s Industrial Advisory Board (IAB).
 The program is a distinctive feature of Northeastern’s Civil Engineering program and provides a value-added dimension to the undergraduate curriculum.
 Our graduates will not only be exceptional engineers, but will possess the skills necessary to express their knowledge, analyses, and insights in clear and effective ways.

 The generous gifts from several donors support this program.
 Prospective donors who have questions about the program and its dimensions are encouraged to contact Jerome Hajjar with your inquiries.
-Donors are asked to contact John Bowen, Office of Development and Alumni Relations, College of Engineering.
+Donors are asked to contact Michael O'Brien, Director of Major Gifts, College of Engineering.

 Communication skill is an essential criterion for professional success.
 Northeastern University Civil Engineering graduates have a strong reputation for their analytical and problem-solving skills.
 However, to achieve their full potential as professionals in today’s work environment, they need strong written and oral communication skills to interact with clients, regulating agencies, and the public..
 To provide an engineering graduate with complete skill sets for the professional environment of today and the future, the Endowed Professional Communication Program is needed to:

 - introduce students to basic communication principles;